Removing the Past

 The cost for this service comprises the legal fee, the costs to the Florida Department of Law Enforcement, and to the Clerk of Court.
 You can find a breakdown of all the expungement fees and costs on my website.

-Florida law provides you with many benefits once your arrest record has been expunged or sealed.
+Florida law provides people with many benefits when they expunge or seal their arrest record.
 A criminal arrest record expungement or sealing destroys/removes official government records referring to your arrest from the public record.
 The public will no longer have access to your arrest information from online government sources, such as the Clerk of Court or Law Enforcement Agencies.